God’s Original Design For Us

 The life that Jesus offers is like a river that flows from within, quenching our deepest thirst and filling us with beauty, peace, and joy.
 It is a life that never fades, never runs dry, and always overflows.

-When we remain connected to Jesus, we will thrive.
-We will bear fruit, experience the joy of His love, and live in harmony with others.
-This is the life that God has always desired for us—a life that overflows with beauty and harmony.
+As we remain connected to Jesus, we enter a place of life, security, and peace where we can truly thrive.
+We bear fruit, experience the joy of His love, and live in harmony with one another.
+This is the life God has always desired for us—a life overflowing with beauty and harmony.

 Previous